Negru-Diana/Python-FundamenteleProgramarii/Inchiriere_filme/README.md

 # 🎬 Movie Rental Management System

-The "Inchiriere_Filme" project is a Python-based application designed to simulate a movie rental system.
+The **"Inchiriere_Filme"* project is a Python-based application designed to simulate a movie rental system.
 It serves as a practical demonstration of key programming concepts, such as modularity, data management, and error handling, while providing a real-world solution to a common problem.

 ## 🏗️ Architecture Overview

 The project follows a layered architecture, ensuring clarity, scalability, and maintainability throughout the development process:

--  📦 Domain Layer: Contains the core data entities, defining the fundamental components of the system:
+-  📦 **Domain Layer**: Contains the core data entities, defining the fundamental components of the system:

     -  Client — Represents customers with attributes such as unique IDs, names, and personal details.